Lane Kenworthy, The Good Society

 While there is plenty to bemoan about the human condition, from poverty to violence to climate change and more, the extent of our progress over the past two centuries is astonishing.

 - The rising tide has lifted most boats

 - Personal liberty

-- Progress comes via cohort replacement
+- Progress in attitudes comes via cohort replacement

 - Better societies, better lives

 The starting point is improvement in economic well-being.
 Economic historians have estimates of gross domestic product (GDP) per person back to the year AD 1 for France and back a few centuries or more for some other countries.
 For most of the past two thousand years — and by extension, for virtually all of human history — the quantity of goods and services we produced barely budged.1 Then, around the middle of the 1800s (a little earlier in Britain), nations such as the United States, Germany, France, and a handful of others stumbled upon an institutional framework featuring markets, government provision of property rights and public goods, and the scientific method.
 This configuration has proved conducive to rapid and sustained economic advance, as we see in figure 1.2

 As societies get richer, they change in a variety of ways that yield progress.
 Four are particularly noteworthy: rising incomes, support for public insurance, desire for fairness, and prioritization of personal liberty.